-In a present scenario, we usually do not think much about the worth of medical practices.
+In the present scenario, we usually do not think much about the worth of medical practices.
 However, when situations arise in your career or personal life, the worth of your practice may become the foremost important business term you would wish to understand.

 Through this blog, we will attempt to cover all the details and share the insights.